 If the chest of drawers is fragile or old, having full drawers will only increase the chances that the wood will crack or break the piece when it is in motion.
 In addition, the rolling mechanism on which the drawer will slide may be damaged in the process.
-To avoid breaking your furniture or damaging moving company materials, empty the drawers to make your moving experience easier.
-For old or valuable sideboards, it may be best to empty the drawers before moving in to reduce the risk of damage.
+To avoid breaking your furniture or damaging moving company materials, it is best to empty the drawers to make your moving experience easier.
+For old or valuable sideboards, it may be best to empty the drawers before moving in order to reduce the risk of damage.

 The last thing you want is for the wood to crack or break with the extra weight while it's being transported.
 On all dressers that have mirrors, regardless of age, always remove the mirror before moving it, wrap it tightly and pack it separately.
 This is what most people instinctively tend to do, especially if you have a lot of personal things in your drawers that you don't want to be accidentally dropped or seen (it's a consideration).
 Next, you need to consider the contents of the drawers; you don't want your items to be damaged during the move, so you need to find out if it's safe for them to stay in the drawers.

-However, even if you are not obliged to empty your moving drawers, we strongly recommend that you do so.
+If you and your helpers can't easily lift the chest of drawers, make it lighter by unloading or removing the drawers.
 Movers are likely to have to maneuver the dresser up in the corners and keep it on its side.Unlike the previous option, this method requires a lot of time and effort: you will have to take your items out of the drawers, tidy them up, wrap them in protective materials and pack them in moving boxes.
 The chest of drawers should be wrapped with a few furniture pads and secured with large rubber bands or adhesive tape.
 On top of that, you'll need more packing supplies and your goods will take up more space on the moving truck (since the items in the drawers will be packed separately).While most moves will allow you to keep your clothes in your chest of drawers during a move, there are some cases where you shouldn't.